Panasonic LX10 versus Canon G9 X Mark II

 Both the LX10 and the G9X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The LX10 replaced the earlier Panasonic LX7, while the G9X Mark II followed on from the Canon G9 X.

-So how do things add up?
-Which of the two cameras – the Panasonic LX10 or the Canon G9 X Mark II – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Panasonic LX10 and the Panasonic LX10?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.